MileHacker Logo

 Healthcare Access & Food Safety

 Tap water in Calgary is safe and potable.
 Canada maintains very high food safety standards, so eating street food and dining out is safe.
-In life-threatening emergencies, dial 911 (free call from any phone) for Police, Fire, or Ambulance services.
+In life-threatening emergencies, dial 911 (free call from whatever phone) for Police, Fire, or Ambulance services.

 For non-emergency police matters, contact Calgary Police Service at (403) 266-1234.